Getting to the Gunks – Travel Information

 Peter’s Kill Parking Lot

-This lot is only for the Peter’s Kill climbing area and is part of the Minnewaska Lake State Park Preserve.
+This lot is only for the Peter’s Kill and Dickie Barre climbing areas and is part of the Minnewaska Lake State Park Preserve.
 To get there, continue on Rt.
 44/55 west past the steel bridge and the West Trapps parking lot, past Clove Road, past Trapps Road, and then look for the Peter’s Kill entrance of Minnewaska on the right.
 There is a booth at the entrance of the lot to register you to climb there.
 If it’s your first time there for that year, you’ll need to sign a liability waiver.
 You’ll pay your entrance fee and put your name on the list of climbers for that day.
 They limit the number of climbing permits for each day, but I’ve yet to see them totally fill up.
 On only the most crazy busiest days in the fall do they have the chance to fill up, especially when climbers find all the Mohonk Preserve parking lots full.